cryptr-auth/cryptr-kotlin/README.md

 )
 ```

+You can also define your Configuration through [System properties](#system-property-keys)
 ### SSO SAML Headless process

 This process allows you to generate a challenge to start a SSO SAML authent process without using a front-end for the